ianwitherow/react-filterable-table/README.md

 ```

 The render function gets a few other props as well which may be useful.
 For example:
-* `records` - The current array of records that the table is showing (if filtered, this will be the filtered items)
+* `records` - Your data array
-* `allRecords` - Same as above, but has all records (not filtered)
+* `filteredRecords` - The current array of records that the table is showing (if there are any filters applied, this will be the filtered items)
 * `addExactFilter` - function to add an exact filter on something.
 Use it in an onClick to filter on whatever you want.
 	* Usage: `addExactFilter(value, fieldname, name = fieldname)`
 * Various other internal props which may or may not be useful.
 Check them out using `console.log(props)` in a render function to see what else is available.
 These internal props could potentially change with updates, so use at your own risk.